UniMath/agda-unimath/src/group-theory/minkowski-multiplication-commutative-monoids.lagda.md

     is-unital-minkowski-mul-Monoid (monoid-Commutative-Monoid M)
 ```

-### Minkowski multiplication on a commutative monoid is commutative
+### Minkowski multiplication on subsets of a commutative monoid is commutative

 ```agda
 module _